Intelligent Poker dot com The Intelligent Guide to Texas Hold'em Poker Book Cover - The Intelligent Guide to Texas Hold'em Poker

 free card—seeing a fourth or fifth community card without having to call a bet.

-freeroll tournament—a poker tournament with no cash entry fee, but cash prizes for the winners at the end (see poker tournament).
+freeroll tournament—a poker tournament with no cash entry fee, but cash prizes for the winners at the end.

-implied collusion—a situation where many players are on an improbable draw to beat the best hand.
+implied collusion—a situation in which many players are on an improbable draw to beat the best hand.

 implied pot odds—the ratio of the total amount of money a player expects to win to the amount of money that a player must contribute to the pot.
 For example, the pot may contain $50, but you expect five players to call your $10 bet.
 The implied odds are 10 to 1 since you expect to win $100.
 Contrast with pot odds.

-jackpot game—a poker variant found in some casinos where an amount is taken from each pot to accumulate in a jackpot.
+jackpot game—a poker variant found in some casinos when an amount is taken from each pot to accumulate in a jackpot.
 To win the jackpot, an unlikely poker event must occur.
-The most common is the “bad beat jackpot” where a player holding Aces-full or higher loses the hand.
+The most common is the “bad beat jackpot,” in which a player holding Aces-full or higher loses the hand.
 Jackpots in low-limit Hold’em games can accumulate to tens of thousands of dollars and their existence encourages loser play because players often stay in hands longer than they should in hopes of hitting the jackpot.

 kicker—a card that is part of a hand, but not part of a combination.
 For example, if you hold A, K and the board shows K, 8, 8, 3, Q, your hand is two pair (Kings and eights) with an Ace kicker.

-limit Hold’em—a common variation where the bets and raises are limited to fixed amounts in each round of betting.
+limit Hold’em—a common variation in which the bets and raises are limited to fixed amounts in each round of betting.
 In $5–10 limit Hold’em, bets and raises are in increments $5 before and after the flop and $10 after the turn and river cards.

-no-limit Hold’em—a variation where in any betting round, the players can bet any amount up to what they have on the table.
+no-limit Hold’em—a variation in which in any betting round, the players can bet any amount up to what they have on the table.

 nuts—the highest possible hand that can be formed with the cards on the board.